I lose some and gain some but I make the best out of everything.'

 I have NF2: Neurofibromatosis type 2.
 I

-Just in the first week of September this year, almost a year after the 2nd brain surgery, I had seizures (side effect of the surgery).
+Just in the first week of September this year, almost a year after the 2nd brain surgery, I had seizures (a side effect of the surgery).
 I cannot remember what happened.
 They detected a brain infection/swelling after an MRI scan.
-I become more susceptible to infections and have to take greater care of my immune system.
+I become more susceptible to infections and had to take greater care of my immune system.
 Due to my poor balance and weakness affecting the strength in my legs and left side of the body, I was advised against pregnancy in the near future.
 I also cannot carry my child too much because of this and have been caring for him in other ways that I can.
 I managed to get a job with SG Enable but resigned before I went for my surgery last year.
 I am now a stay-at-home-mom.
-I cannot make phonecalls and hearing aid do not help me now therefore I rely mostly on texts, sms-es, emails or any form of writing.
+I cannot make phone calls and hearing aids do not help me now therefore I rely mostly on texts, sms-es, emails or any form of writing.

 I lose some and gain some but the gains have pushed me to make the best out of everything and be the best I can be. #thebestofyou